Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 Input

-* •	On the first line – quantity food in kilograms - a floating-point number in the range [0.0 – 10000.0]
+* On the first line – quantity food in kilograms - a floating-point number in the range [0.0 – 10000.0]
-* •	On the second line – quantity hay in kilograms - a floating-point number in the range [0.0 – 10000.0]
+* On the second line – quantity hay in kilograms - a floating-point number in the range [0.0 – 10000.0]
-* •	On the third line – quantity cover in kilograms - a floating-point number in the range [0.0 – 10000.0]
+* On the third line – quantity cover in kilograms - a floating-point number in the range [0.0 – 10000.0]
-* •	On the fourth line – guinea's weight in kilograms - a floating-point number in the range [0.0 – 10000.0]
+* On the fourth line – guinea's weight in kilograms - a floating-point number in the range [0.0 – 10000.0]

 Output

-* •	If the food, the hay, and the cover are enough, print:
+* If the food, the hay, and the cover are enough, print:
-* o	"Everything is fine!
+* "Everything is fine!
 Puppy is happy!
 Food: {excessFood}, Hay: {excessHay}, Cover: {excessCover}."
-* •	If one of the things is not enough, print:
+* If one of the things is not enough, print:
-* o	"Merry must go to the pet store!"
+* "Merry must go to the pet store!"
 * The output values must be formatted to the second decimal place!

 |Input|Output|